ttriggs/playlistior/README.md

 ## About:
 Playlistior: The superior playlist generator.

-When given a starting seed artist, Playlistior uses audio information from the Echonest API for each song (key, mode, tempo, daceability, and how familiar the artist is to the public) to construct a playlist that flows harmonically from one song to the next.
+When given a starting seed artist Playlistior uses audio information from the Echonest API for each song (key, mode, tempo, daceability, and how familiar the artist is to the public) to construct a playlist that flows harmonically from one song to the next.
 Check the "Adventurous" box to loosen these constraints to help you find lesser known artists.
 Under the hood, the generator uses an algorithm inspired by "harmonic mixing," a technique used by DJs to avoid disharmonious song changes.

 ## Under the hood:
 ### Playlist Creation steps:

-- The user supplied seed artist is verified with Echonest and artist-specific information is returned including, artist familiarity to the public, and genres associated with the artist.
+- The user-supplied seed artist is verified with Echonest and artist-specific information is returned including, artist familiarity to the public, and genres associated with the artist.
-- Another API request gets tempo and danceability data on a sample song by the artist
+- Another API request gets tempo and danceability data on a sample song by the artist.
 - Familiarity, tempo, & danceability are optionally used to apply limits on the Echonest's playlist generator method.
 If the user checks the "Feeling Adventurous?" checkbox, the minimum requirements will be removed.
 If the box is left unchecked (default) these minimum requirements will constrain Echonest's playlist results to songs with a similar profile to the seed artist and sample song.
 - To build a new playlist, I'm using the Echonest playlist_static method which allows you to supply a genre name as well as minimums for tempo, danceability, and familiarity.
 - Two constants dictate how the playlists are compiled.
 Their current settings are: ``` MAX_RESULTS = 100 ``` and ``` PLAYLIST_TARGET_SIZE = 90 ```
 - Generally speaking, Playlistior will loop through the array of genres associated with an artist and call Echonest's playlist_static method to request a playlist of ```MAX_RESULTS``` songs within the genre [and within any other constraints (danceability, tempo, familiarity)].
 If the total number of songs returned is less than ```PLAYLIST_TARGET_SIZE```, Playlistior will issue more playlist_static requests using the next genre in the array till it's out of genres to search or the total number of songs returned is greater than ```PLAYLIST_TARGET_SIZE```.
 After each request, the new results are concatenated with any previous results.
 To avoid duplicate songs, they are uniquified by thier echonest track id.
 This is the unordered tracklist for the harmonic mixing algorithm (performed within services/camelot.rb)
 - ```MAX_RESULTS``` is used in the Echonest playlist_static call to specify the number of songs expected in return.